 About me

-Erica-WagnerI was born in New York City, grew up on the Upper West Side and went to the Brearley School.
+I was born in New York City, grew up on the Upper West Side and went to the Brearley School.
 My first job was helping my Mom answer all the fan mail for The Muppets; I can slit open one envelope and slip a picture of Miss Piggy into another like nobody’s business.
 I came to England in the 1980s — I went to St Paul’s Girls’ School, then on to Cambridge, and finally to the University of East Anglia, where I was taught by the late Malcolm Bradbury and by Rose Tremain.

 I live in London where I write and edit and cook.
 My first book was a collection of short stories, Gravity (Granta, 1997) and three years later, following the publication of Ted Hughes’s Birthday Letters, I published a biographical gloss on that book, Ariel’s Gift: Ted Hughes, Sylvia Plath and the Story of Birthday Letters (Faber and Faber; W. W. Norton).
 My stories have been widely anthologized and been broadcast on the radio; my poems have appeared in the TLS and PNReview.
 I have collaborated with the French storyteller Abbi Patrix and musician Linda Edsjö on a bilingual show, Pas de Deux, which has been performed across Europe; my novel, Seizure (Faber and Faber, W. W. Norton, 2007) is published in France as La Coupure (Editions Au-delà du raisonnable).
 I edited a collection of pieces in praise of Alan Garner, First Light, published by Unbound.
-I’m also the author of Chief Engineer, A biography of Washington Roebling, the man who built the Brooklyn Bridge, published by Bloomsbury in the UK and the US in 2017; my latest book is Mary and Mr Eliot: A Sort of Love Story, published by Faber and Faber in the UK in 2022, and due to be published in 2023 in the US by Farrar, Straus and Giroux.
+I’m also the author of Chief Engineer, A biography of Washington Roebling, the man who built the Brooklyn Bridge, published by Bloomsbury in the UK and the US in 2017; my latest book is Mary and Mr Eliot: A Sort of Love Story, published by Faber and Faber in the UK in 2022 and in the US by Farrar, Straus and Giroux in 2023.

 Over the years I’ve interviewed people like Margaret Atwood, Jodie Foster, Philip Roth, Seamus Heaney, Jodie Foster, Buzz Aldrin, Doris Lessing, Donna Tartt, Maurice Sendak, Chimamanda Ngozie Adichie, Philip Pullman, Gitta Sereny, Paul Auster, Alan Garner, Peter Ackroyd, Bill Bryson and Nick Hornby, to name a few; many of those pieces appeared in The Times.
 I review regularly for The New York Times, and also appear frequently on the radio and on television.
 I’ve been a guest on such programmes as (in Britain) Today, Front Row, The Culture Show, and (in the USA) Charlie Rose and Larry King Live.